-We all know by now that Toyota has made several iconic cars over the years, and the Soarer is > definitely one of them.
-It was in production for nearly a quarter century, from 1981-2005.
-While > Toyota sold the Soarer exclusively in Japan, North America got the Lexus SC300/400 which were merely > rebadged Toyota Soarer’s.
-Its lifespan was spread out over twenty-four years and was often called > the “halo car” by the Toyota themselves.
-It was appropriately given this nickname because the > automaker had a knack for introducing new technologies on the Soarer first before they were put into > other models. > > Pros and Cons
+We all know by now that Toyota has made several iconic cars over the years, and the Soarer is definitely one of them.
+It was in production for nearly a quarter-century, from 1981 to 2005.
+While Toyota sold the Soarer exclusively in Japan, North America got the Lexus SC300/400 which merely rebadged Toyota Soarer’s.
+Its lifespan was spread out over twenty-four years and was often called the “halo car” by the Toyota themselves.
+It was appropriately given this nickname because the automaker had a knack for introducing new technologies on the Soarer first before they were put into other models.

+Pros and Cons

 - They came with the iconic 1JZ and 2JZ engines in later generations

 - Renowned Toyota reliability

 - Can become quite problematic if the owner hasn’t kept up with regular maintenance

 - Hard to find one that hasn’t been abused

 - Exterior styling can be a bit on the boring side